Hounfor/The-Big-Deal-Add-On/README.md

 Version 1.7.2 for BEX Tactics 2.0.0.4

 – The pilot added in version 1.7 has had his Unstable tag replaced with a new unique tag with its own combination of effects specifically for him.
 Thanks to Graywolfe and TLDrake for the idea.
 Unfortunately, if you have already hired this pilot, then there's no way to update the tag automatically, but you can do this using the save editor.

+Version 1.7.2b for BEX Tactics 2.0.0.4

+– Fixed incorrect movedefs for some custom vehicles in the CAC-C version.

+– Fixed incorrect faction ID in Solaris 7 patch for both versions.

+– Added missing NullSig/CLPS upgrade in the CAC-C version.

+– Updated TBD.dll for both versions.

+Thanks to Kierk for the fixes.

 # FAQ:
 – I installed this mod and it doesn't work!